 Dr Andy Burn

-Andy works in the Academic Support Office at the Palatine Centre developing educational policy, managing and analysing student surveys, and supporting Senate Education Committee and its sub-committees.
+Andy works for the Curriculum, Learning and Assessment service supporting the PVC and Dean (Education) in developing educational policy, managing and analysing major student surveys, and supporting the University Education Committee and its sub-committees.

 - College Mentor, Hatfield College